Guns Germs and Steel

 Jared Diamond has done a huge disservice to the telling of human history.
 He has tremendously distorted the role of domestication and agriculture in that history.
 Unfortunately his story-telling abilities are so compelling that he has seduced a generation of college-educated readers.
 Introductory anthropology textbooks often borrow Diamond’s ideas, as if Diamond needs further popularizing.
 Even critical works like Questioning Collapse often treat Diamond with kid-gloves, since the authors support Diamond’s stance on issues of climate change.

-It’s time to stop giving Diamond a platform in Introduction to Anthropology.
+It’s time to stop giving Diamond a platform in Introduction to Anthropology and Anthropological Pedagogy.
 Take the gloves off.
 The film version of Guns, Germs, and Steel, as recorded by National Geographic, basically revives the progressivist line about domestication.
 In the film account, people create plants and animals “ever more useful to humans.”
 Now that we’ve gone from Worst Mistake in the History of the Human Race back to the progressivist line, Diamond’s usefulness is past expired.
 Instead, let’s consider the full range of complexities regarding domestication, agriculture, and the consequences of human agency.

 I draw heavily on the essays in Questioning Collapse for these observations and have found good material in this volume.
 However, as I discuss in my blog-post Anthro-Flop-ology, the book has serious shortcomings as a popular critique.
 See also the review by Alex Golub on Savage Minds.